 First Official Release of the Saildrone Baja Field Campaign Dataset

-[02-Jan-19] The PO.DAAC is pleased to announce the availability and first official release of the Saildrone Baja Field Campaign Dataset.
+[02-Jan-2019] The Physical Oceanography Distributed Active Archive Center (PO.DAAC) is pleased to announce the availability and first official release of the Saildrone Baja Field Campaign Dataset.
 Saildrone

 is a wind and solar powered unmanned surface vehicle (USV) capable of long distance deployments and equipped with a suite of sensors providing high quality, georeferenced, multi-parameter surface ocean and atmospheric observations while transiting at typical speeds of 3-5 knots.
 The Saildrone Baja campaign was a 60-day cruise from San Francisco Bay along the US/Mexico coast to Guadalupe Island and back over the period 11 April to 11 June 2018.
 The single deployed saildrone carried a range of instruments that included a CTD, IR pyrometer, fluorometer, dissolved oxygen sensor, anemometer, barometer, and Acoustic Doppler Current Profiler (ADCP).
 Further information on the Saildrone platform and the scientific and data validation objectives of this Baja cruise are available at https://podaac.jpl.nasa.gov/Saildrone